 Generate reports.
 Finally, payroll solutions allow you to track payroll information over time and quickly produce useful reports for internal decision makers, accountants, and auditors.
 Examples of what’s in a payroll report include summaries of quarterly costs, annual tax remittances and historical employee benefits participation.

 For many companies, payroll is just one component of their software needs, but not always.
 There are several different levels of buyers, and these categories will help you determine the software that will best fit your needs:

-|Mid-sized Businesses||Human resources professionals at medium-sized companies or larger (50+ employees) will benefit from more than just basic payroll functions.
-At this level, recruitment, workforce management, and other features like scheduling and attendance tracking become more valuable, and for that the buyer will want a more comprehensive human resources management system.
+Midsize businesses: Human resources professionals at midsize companies or larger (50+ employees) will benefit from more than just basic payroll functions.
+At this level, onboarding, direct deposit, tax filing, and other features such as attendance tracking and time tracking become more valuable, and for that the buyer will want a more comprehensive human resources management system.

-|Large Businesses||These buyers are looking to expand beyond the human resources department into an enterprise resource planning (ERP) package that incorporates payroll processing.
+Large businesses: These buyers are looking to expand beyond the human resources department into an enterprise resource planning (ERP) package that incorporates full service payroll processing, talent management, and possibly the human capital management system.
 This will ensure tight integration between payroll and other HR functions, as well as accounting and other department-specific systems.

 Another consideration is the type of operating system (OS) you'll be running the software on.
 For example, if you're a Mac user, you may want to look at products designed specifically for the Mac interface.
 Alternatively, an increasing number of products are OS agnostic, meaning that they are optimized to run in a web browser and are not dependent on a particular OS.
 See our list of payroll products well suited to Macs for more.